chlobeau/moveAppHomeRange/README.md

 Calenge, C. (2006) The package adehabitat for the R software: a tool for the analysis of space and habitat use by animals.
 Ecological Modelling, 197, 516-519

 ## Documentation
-The output consists of (i) a zipped shapefile (.shp) with the home-range polygon; (ii) an interactive map (.html) with the input points and home-range polygon on a background map
+The output consists of (i) a zipped shapefile (.shp) with the home-range polygon for the population and each individual; (ii) an interactive map (.html) with the input points and home-range polygons on a background map

 ### Input data